sdondley/ClimateChangeChat/about.md

         * just get me to the meat of the matter, especially on reality-based topics
             * I'll fill in the emotional details with my own imagination

-# Why is the design so plain?
+# Why Is the Design So Plain?
 * It's not as plain as it used to be
     * Gave it a good facelift on 3/5/22
 * I'm more concerned with content and functionality than design